Hazrat Musleh-e-Maud’s services to the Muslim cause: Guidance and support to leaders of the Pakistan Movement

 “The new allotment of portfolios has been announced.
 Though their distribution is not equitable yet I must congratulate you on your successful efforts. […] May Allah help you in your great task and lead you to the right path.
 Amen” (Tarikh-e-Ahmadiyyat, Vol. 10, p.
 464)

 When Jawaharlal Nehru Sahib wanted to hold the legislative assembly’s session on 9 December 1946, the viceroy denied by saying it was not the appropriate time.
-But upon Nehru’s insistence, the viceroy agreed, but Quaid-e-Azam boycotted the assembly.
+Upon Nehru’s insistence, the viceroy agreed, but Quaid-e-Azam boycotted the assembly.

 An announcement from the British prime minister